simon-curtis/Untabify/readme.md

 # 🚀 Untabify

 **Untabify** is a command-line tool that removes pesky tab characters from your space-indented files while maintaining the integrity of your text alignment.
-It's especially handy for SQL files and other structured text files that require consistent spacing.
+It's especially handy for structured text files that require consistent spacing.

 ## 🌟 Features